Providence Health & Services

 What is the Providence Nurse-Family Partnership program?

 The Providence Nurse-Family Partnership is a program for women who are having their first baby.
-If you enroll, your registered nurse will visit you in your home throughout pregnancy and continue to visit until your baby is 2 years old.
+If you enroll, your registered nurse will visit you in your home and discuss health, baby’s growth and development, labor and delivery, infant care and many other topics.

 How often will my nurse visit?